Helma-57/To-Do-List/README.md

 ### Key Features:

 1. **Task Management**:
-   - Users can easily add tasks with descriptions, due dates, categories (Work, Personal, Shopping), and priority levels (Low, Medium, High).
+   - Users can easily add tasks with descriptions, due dates, categories (Work, Personal), and priority levels (Low, Medium, High).
    - Each task is visually differentiated by priority, with different background colors for easy identification.

 2. **Task Editing**: